esnacc/esnacc-ng/INSTALL.md

  - bison, or yacc

+ - xsltproc (docbook xml and the manpage dependencies)

 If you are working from a Git tree or snapshot (instead of from a distribution tarball), or if you modify the esnacc build system you will also need the following software: